 It seems difficult to fathom how the expression could have not only survived but found it’s way from Ancient Greece to modern English, even though translations, especially if this practice of using beans to vote did not extend past Greece.
 Also, there is another expression that comes from a game and has to do with revealing information.
 The literal origin has remained obvious to us since the game has not only survived but thrived: Putting your cards on the table.

-Still, we could ask whether “to spill” has had a long-term associated with divulgence of information.
+Still, we could ask whether “to spill” has had a long-term association with the divulgence of information.
 And this expression is convenient in that its components are idiomatically combined.
 The beans are information and to spill is to reveal or divulge.
 We may not be able to readily see how beans became information, but we can see that there are other expressions using the verb spill that have to do with revealing information.
 We might ask someone to spill it if we want them to tell the truth or reveal a secret.
 As well, to “spill your guts” means to tell the truth or give secret information.
 These expressions often have the further connotation of being a confession.
-Although the expression “spill the beans” did not appear in print until 1919, the word spill has been used to mean divulge since the 1500’s.
+Although the expression “spill the beans” did not appear in print until 1919, the word spill has been used to mean divulge since the 1500s.